gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## zip

-Takes two arrays and returns an array of corresponding pairs.
-If one input array is short, excess elements of the longer array are discarded
+Takes two `ReadonlyArray`s and returns a `ReadonlyArray` of corresponding pairs.
+If one input `ReadonlyArray` is short, excess elements of the longer `ReadonlyArray` are discarded.

 **Signature**